Skip to content

 Script Requirements

-Every attack script must follow a minimal structure so it can be properly integrated into the system.
+Every attack script must follow a minimal structure to integrate cleanly with the automation framework.

 • Fail Fast